 Kara attended Alive and Well Institute of Conscious Bodywork in 1995 for her initial bodywork education and received additional training at Lifestream Massage School, World School of Massage and Thai Healing Massage Academy.
 She received her Reiki Master training with Suzanne Louise.

 Kara has been practicing bodywork since 1996 and teaching yoga and meditation since 2003.
 Kara's teaching approach is grounded in the directive that "yoga is a superscience - it shouldn't be practiced casually".
 She remains dedicated to traditional yogic/vedic teachings, self study, upholding the integrity of yoga and lifelong studies in consciousness and healing systems and modalities.
 Knowing the importance of maintaining a personal daily yogic regimen, Kara's goal is to guide, give the tools needed and empower students to build a home practice alongside studying with her.
 Students who are looking for something deeper than a workout, or interim stress relief/relaxation, and understand the importance and necessity of maintaining personal practices (which are lineage based, aligned with the philososphy), will resonate with her teaching.
-Her gentle sensitivity and deep spiritual training makes her especially talented at supporting her students into a deeper understanding of lifestyles, health and the achievement of physical/spiritual/emotional excellence.
+Having been trained extensively with Himalayan yoga adepts in ancient esoteric disciplines using the breath as the guide for transformation and self empowerment, she is devoted to emphasizing the importance and power of the breath.
+Her gentle sensitivity and deep spiritual training makes her especially talented at supporting her students into a deeper understanding of healthy lifestyles, and physical/ spiritual/emotional well being.